rikhuijzer/blog/posts/maximum-entropy.md

 This problem, known as *MaxEnt*, is hard to solve manually since there are $6$ unknowns and various constraints.
 The solution can be approximated by rewriting it to a linear program.

-Alternatively, analytic solutions exist for some subsets of this Shanon entropy maximization problem (Zabarankin and Uryasev, 2014).
+Alternatively, analytic solutions exist for some subsets of this Shanon entropy maximization problem \citep{zabarankin2014}.
 Here, we have that the mean is known (and nothing else), so the number of moments $m$ is $1$.
-Then, the maximum entropy distribution takes the form (Zabarankin and Uryasev, 2014; Eq.
+Then, the maximum entropy distribution takes the form (\citet{zabarankin2014}; Eq.
 5.1.7)

 $$ P_n = \frac{e^{\rho n}}{\sum_{n=1}^6 e^{\rho n}}, \: \text{ for } n = 1, 2, ..., 6. $$